 This second volume (April 2023) takes a practical approach.
 All of life involves making transitions, some of which we experience without even noticing, but there are major transitions that often come when we least expect them and often not as a result of a direct choice.

 I seek to plot how best to negotiate those transitions - both at a personal and a corporate level.

 Volume 3: A historico-narrative approach to Scripture.

-This third volume (May 2023) is an important step back to look at how should we approach Scripture.
+This third volume (May 2023) takes an important step back to look at how should we approach Scripture.
 Narrative is essential - an overarching story; stories within the big story; stories that draw from or echo other stories.
 And the history of the key events in the corporate life of those who have expressed faith in the God of Israel.
 Beyond the obvious ones of Creation, the call and life of the patriarchs in Genesis we have to give weight to the historical Exile at the hands of the Babylonians and (beyond Scripture) to the events of the Jewish War with Rome (66-70AD).

 This fourth volume (August 2023) is important as it lays foundations for how we read Scripture, given that it was not written TO us but it is written FOR us.
 There is a huge gap in time between when it was written and our era; likewise a huge gap in culture / worldview that we encounter as we read.
 We cannot simply look to find texts that might fit our era and culture.
 The final part of this volume presents the shift from the 'one horizon' of the Jewish expectation to the 'mutiple horizons' of the NT.
 This lays a foundation for the next volume - the events that took place some 40 years after the death of Jesus.
 Further volumes will be written; this one though is essential to be read first.